How Tartan Thrifty Began

 Learning To Live On Less

-I was talking to an old friend about money, in particular how to spend less of it when your income drops.
-Her household income is normally precisely double mine but she had been off work for several months, her sick pay had dropped to half her usual salary and she was looking at the real possibility of it dropping to zero in the next couple of months.
-(It didn’t: she made a full recovery.)
-I, on the other hand, had been unemployed for over a year with no immediate prospect of that changing.
+I was talking to an old friend about money.
+Her income is normally double mine but she had been off work for several months, on half pay.
+I had been unemployed for over a year with no immediate prospect of that changing.
 In certain respects, there was a huge difference between our situations because she had started out with a higher income and would probably have one again.
 In one very important respect, though, there was no difference between us at all.
 We both found ourselves with a lower income than we were used to.
 We both knew that we had to make changes to our spending habits.
 Change is hard, no matter what you are earning.

 Changing Your Spending Habits